-Ten years, it had been, since she had paid the price for the hubris of others’ actions, which she had then been too young to even comprehend, let alone be made responsible for.
+Ten years it had been since she had paid the price for the hubristic actions of others; actions she had then been too young to even comprehend, let alone be made responsible for.

 And yet here she was.
 Still.
 Behind the heavy walls of this thorny prison, buried amidst prickles of both nature and a bitter psyche.
 Why it should be that her name was Rue, and not that of her keeper she had yet to determine, for if ever there was a personality more suited to that dry, dust-figured, nasty herb than Mistress Belladonna, she should yet call the sky green, but there.
 It was her own, and as she did rue the day her parents chose to insult her now gaoler, leading to these particular circumstances, then perhaps it was fitting, after all.

 With another sigh, Rue shook herself, and stepped back from the mirror.
 She picked up her hairbrush, and began, as she did every morning, as she did every evening, to draw the first of one hundred strokes through her long, long, corn-yellow hair, knowing if she failed to fulfil this task, it would not go easy for her.

 Despite the barrier of good solid bricks and mortar, of plaster and whitewashed wall, that lay between herself and the mistress, Rue could, as always, sense the eyes on her.
 With each stroke of the brush through the lustrous fall of shining silk, hanging to her knees and beyond, she sensed the hot, avid breath of avarice panting at her neck, wanting, needing what it saw as rightfully owned.